q-factor-project/int-sink/README.md

 # Configuration

-The int sink application has several configurable parameters.
+The `int-sink+filter.bpf.o` application has several configurable parameters.
+In order for INT metadata to be identified, the INT DSCP must be configured.
+This can be configured through the
+`int_dscp_map`, by adding a new entry with the key set as the desired DSCP.
-By default, the program will pass all int metadata received to the `perf_output_map`.
+Once the DSCP has been configured, the program will attempt to pass all
+INT metadata to the `perf_output_map`.
 However, it may be preferable that we only pass metadata for specific flows to the output map, or that the flow meets some threshold.